-No love for Minnesota.
+No love for Minnesota frame builders.
 Maybe it’s because we’re too cold.
 Maybe our pro sports teams aren’t particularly good.
 Maybe it’s our Scandinavian stoicism.
 Whatever the case, we get no love when it comes to judging the bike-friendliness of various cities throughout the country.
 Though I’m hearing rumors that Bicycling is calling us the best, finally.

 Anyway, I’ve noticed that Minnesota custom frame builders don’t get a lot of love out there, and we’ve got some great people doing amazing work.
 So here’s the current list, which I update semi-regularly — if I’ve missed anyone or anyone else joins the fray, let me know and I’ll add them to this list.